 |

-Consider the "real" world for
+Consider the real world for a moment.

-instance.
-Guns are much more common than
+Guns are much more common and available than

 body armor of any sort, with the most common

-vest which provides only very limited protection
+vest" which provides only very limited protection

 the bias is strongly in the favor of an